jmalo34/CR1/README.md

 ##### _Object-Oriented Code Review for week 1 at Epicodus, August 2015_

-#### By _**{Jenna Maloney}**_
+#### By _**Jenna Maloney**_

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
-Do you want other developers to use this code in their apps?
-Talk about things like that here in simple terms.}_
+_This is an address book that will store and display information for a Contact, as entered by the user.
+There are options to add individual entries to the list of previously added Contact entries, as well as to clear the entire list of Contacts._

 ## Setup